jccultima123/jej_mis/README.md

-# jejMIS
+# jejMIS 0.5.1

-jejMIS is heavily Modified from [MINI](http://www.php-mini.com) and [PHP-LOGIN](http://www.php-login.net/) for my CAPSTONE project.
+jejMIS is heavily modified MVC-based PHP framework from [MINI](http://www.php-mini.com) and [PHP-LOGIN](http://www.php-login.net/).

 NOTES:
-- This project is based on the scopes and limitations of my course projects.
-If you want to include change and register actions, you can modify or add codes from php-login repository.
+- This project is based on the scopes and limitations of my current CAPSTONE project.
+But you can grab a copy of it and modify actions for your projects.
 - Internet Explorer already ended the lifespan/support from Microsoft which is it will occur security conflicts and attacks.

 ## Requirements